 This page contains all of the information that you will need regarding admissions.
-Should there be any additional information that you require, then please do contact the school directly using the contact details at the top of this page, where Mrs Mott will be happy to help you .
+Should there be any additional information that you require, then please do contact the school directly using the contact details at the top of this page.
 For our latest admissions arrangements please se below.

 St Mary's School is a Church of England Voluntary Aided Primary School situated in a small rural village area.
 As an Aided School, the admission of pupils is made by the Governors in accordance with arrangements agreed with the Local Education Authority.
 Please not that if you wish to apply for a place at St Mary's and you live outside the parish of Clymping, you need to complete a supplementary form, in addition to the Local Authority application which is usually completed online.
 To download a copy of our supplementary form, please see below.